No767/Kumiko/Community/getting-started.md

 ### PostgreSQL Setup

 Kumiko's Economy requires PostgreSQL first.
 The easiest way to do so is to use PostgreSQL on Docker.
 You can find instructions on how to do this [here](https://hub.docker.com/_/postgres).
-In short, when you are going to run it, input these 2 env variables: `POSTGRES_PASSWORD`, `POSTGRES_USER`. `POSTGRES_USER` should be named `Beryl` ideally, but you could change it.
+In short, when you are going to run it, input these 2 env variables: `POSTGRES_PASSWORD`, `POSTGRES_USER`. `POSTGRES_USER` should be named `Kumiko` ideally, but you could change it.
 Make sure to keep note of it some secure.
 When making the password, please don't include anything with `@` in it.
 Asyncpg will complain about it and not connect to the database.
 Now use psql and login into the Postgres server with the password and username that you just created.
 Once you are in, create a database called kumiko_eco_users`.
 Next, cd into the bot folder, and create an `.env` file.
 This is where you are going to store all of the credentials.
 The file should look like this:

 ```
 # Bot/.env